achiriboga/dev_cards/README.md

 # Dev Cards

 ## Problem
 How can you easily spot a developers expertise?
 What programming languagues is someone most proficient in?
-How can be the ideal member for our development team?
+How is the most suited person based on our development needs?

 While questioning developers about how to use design patterns—and other coding practices— is a way to understand if they have used a language, it doesn't provide the full picture.
 When dealing with coding expertise, its safe to say that consistency and effort makes a great part.